-Boudin or blood sausage or black pudding, however one wishes to call it, is very rich in iron and, therefore, particularly suitable for those suffering from iron deficiency.
+Boudin, blood sausage, or black pudding, however, one wishes to call it, is very rich in iron and, therefore, particularly suitable for those suffering from iron deficiency.
 Wikipedia defines Blood sausage as a generic name for a type of sausage made by cooking blood or dried blood with a filler until it is thick enough to congeal when cooled.

-The dish exists with different names in various cultures from Asia to Europe and the Americas.
+The dish has different names in various cultures from Asia to Europe and the Americas.
 Pig, cattle, sheep, duck, and goat blood can be used depending on different countries.
 In Europe and the Americas, typical fillers include meat, fat, suet, bread, cornmeal, sweet potato, onion, chestnuts, barley, and oatmeal.
-In Spain, Portugal, and Asia, potato is often replaced by rice.
+In Spain, Portugal, and Asia, rice often replaces potatoes.

-It is very surprising to learn that dried blood is only a third of the final product that is full of creole spices, peppers, and other ingredients, depending on cultural preferences.
+Surprisingly, dried blood is only a third of the final product full of creole spices, peppers, and other ingredients, depending on cultural preferences.
 There is also white pudding that is totally different.
-It is usually made with white meat from poultry, veal, pork fat, or veal fat.
+It is usually made with white meat from poultry, veal, pork, or veal fat.

 All types of blood sausages can be cooked differently and depending on preference.
 Steamed or cooked slowly in butter and oil are the best ways to enjoy this type of delicacy.
 I prefer to cook the links under medium to low heat in butter and oil with lots of onions.

 I vaguely remember my experience with making boudin.
-I remember being a spectator and not a participant or assisting as I was too afraid.
+I remember being a spectator, not a participant or assisting, as I was too afraid.
 All I can remember is the dish being very spicy and hot.
-I could not eat it a lot because of the hot peppers and onions – but it was so good.
+I could not eat it often because of the hot peppers and onions – but it was so good.
 So with that idea, I decided to improvise the recipe with my store-bought links.

 This is a very simple recipe.
 I used store-bought blood sausages and cooked them with apple, celery, onion, spices, and habanero pepper for more spiciness.
 The dish was very delightful and rich.
 I hope you will enjoy my Boudin aux Pommes recipe.